-If you run a family restaurant, for example, you may find business dies down after 8 or 9 p.m.
+For example, if you run a family restaurant, you may find that business slows down after 8 or 9 p.m.
 If you notice a trend of sending staff home early, it may be a good idea to consider altering the schedule to close early on some mid-week nights.
-Adaptability in this realm may help you reduce labor costs by minimizing the time your staff spends doing nothing during slow periods at the beginning or end of service.
+Adaptability may help reduce labor costs by minimizing the time your staff does not have work to do at the beginning or end of service.

 8. Prep Smarter

 There’s no doubt savvy chefs usually have a good handle on best food prep practices.
-However, it may be worth it to investigate the way your kitchen staff are handling prep, and find out if there are any items you can optimize to reduce labor.
-In a fast-casual restaurant, there’s not usually much you can do to increase efficiency, because you should have already streamlined the whole operation to work as quickly as possible.
+However, it may be worth it to investigate how your kitchen staff is handling prep and find out if there are any items you can optimize to reduce labor.
+In a fast-casual restaurant, there’s not usually much you can do to increase efficiency.
+You should already have streamlined the whole operation to work as quickly as possible.